 - The ability to engage in activities to the same extent as national banks, unless restricted by applicable state laws and regulations.

-- The absence of any fees charged in connection with Federal Reserve examinations and application filings.
+- The absence of any fees charged in connection with Federal Reserve application filings and for examinations of institutions with less than $50 billion in total consolidated assets.

 - The eligibility to vote for directors of the Federal Reserve Bank and eligibility for service as a director.